Nader-gator/PayMe/README.md

 #### Stripe payment processing

 Strip's payment system is fairly straight forward.
-Initially I wanted to user Stripe.js on the frontend only to handle payments.
-It was the fastest way to do so but after reading the docs I learned that, while still fully supported, it's essentially the older version of their payment processor and is essentially deprecated.
+Initially I wanted to use Stripe.js on the frontend only to handle payments.
+It was the fastest way to do so but after reading the docs I learned that, while still fully supported, it's the older version of their payment processor and is will be deprecated soon.
 So I decided to stick to their newest method.

 **N.B.** Stripe has a ton of features that allow user to create customers, create a catalog of products, create charge, track due dates on charges, and even create recurring charges.
 In a real world app in my opinion designing the app with these features in my to allow a